cerner/terra-toolkit/scripts/aggregate-themes/README.md

 ## Getting Started - Generate Root and Scoped Themes
 Alternatively, if root or scope theme files do not exist, theme aggregation will generate root and scope themes.

-Theme aggregation shall search for files named after the `${theme-name}`, then generates a root and/or scope theme.
+Theme aggregation shall search for files named after the `${themeName}`, then generates a root and/or scope theme.
 These generated file(s) output to the `generatedThemes` directory and are imported into `aggregated-themes.js`.

 ```txt
 project